suggest-go/suggest/README.md

 ## Demo

-The demo shows approximate string search in a dictionary with more than 200k English words
+The [demo](https://suggest-go.github.io/docs/demo.html) shows approximate string search in a dictionary with more than 200k English words.

+You can also run it locally

 ```
 $ make build